The example of Josef Ackermann

 The perfect time for the finish?

 Back then, Ackermann and his audience knew that Hary had run too far too early in his athletic life.
-But they still did not know that Ackermann would miss the perfect time to run through the following months.
+But they did not know that Ackermann would miss the perfect time to finish in the months that followed.

 He also let pass the opportunity to say goodbye to the impression that Deutsche Bank was brilliantly guided by the financial crisis.
 His injury time is not good for Ackermann - neither in Germany nor in Switzerland.